 The reason you want to track bounce rates is to ensure that you do not get hard bounce rates.
 If you do, you may land on the spammers' list for your ISP (internet service provider) for your bounced emails.

 The average bounce rate across all industries is 0.55%.
 It is recommended that it be kept below 2% for your total number of emails.
 If you have a higher score, it may indicate some technical errors.
+The best way to keep your bounce rate low is to have a valid email address.

 Find out your bounce rate by calculating it manually:

 Or get an email monitoring software to assist you at any time.
+You can also use an email verification tool to avoid sending emails to wrong or non-existing inboxes.

 CTR is an email marketing KPI to measure the percentage of email recipients who clicked on a link found in a sent email.